Salt Water Salt Water — Do Saltwater Pools Need Chemicals? Yes - Here's What You Need

 Weekly chemical additions typically include:

-Your salt chlorine generator should maintain free chlorine levels between 1-3 ppm automatically, but verify this with testing.
+Your salt chlorine generator should maintain free chlorine levels around 6-9 ppm automatically (scaling with your CYA level of 70-80 ppm), but verify this with testing.
 If chlorine levels stay low despite proper salt levels and generator operation, check your cyanuric acid - insufficient stabilizer causes rapid chlorine loss.

 Special Considerations for Saltwater Pools